Please turn with me to Ephesians 6, verses 17-20, where Paul writes:

 Paul was saying that he had found God faithful in every situation.
 Whatever was needed, Paul had available to him by God supplying what he needed to do it.

-Let's see something that applies a little bit more personally and directly to us, only this one comes from Jesus, and it's a very well known scripture in John, the 15th chapter.
+Let's see something that applies a little bit more personally and directly to us, only this one comes from Jesus, and it's a very well known scripture in John 15.

 John 15:5 I am the vine, you are the branches: He that abides in me, and I in him, the same brings forth much fruit: for without me you can do nothing.